siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - `matr` - Optional: The transformation matrix to be applied to the image.
 In MVP this is merely an XY setting horizontal (X) and vertical (Y) directions from origin.
 An array value of [1,0,0,1,0,0] sets a raster with a lower left origin.
 A value of [1,0,0,-1,0,0] flips Y for an upper left origin.
 Beyond MVP the matrix can be used to perform scaling, rotations, and translation.
 See [Postscript Language Reference Manual](https://www.adobe.com/products/postscript/pdfs/PLRM.pdf), section 4.3.3 for details.
 Defaults to lower left origin ([1,0,0,1,0,0]) if omitted.

 - `chars` - Maximum ASCII characters.
 This parameter allows the rasterizer to tell the controller the maximum number of ASCII characters it will send in an image line (including terminating CR and/or LF characters).
 If the controller cannot handle this number it should send an error and the number of characters it can handle.
-(The method of returning the allowable line length is TBD).
+(The method of returning the allowable line length in case of error is TBD).

 `pixel array` - These lines contain up to as many bytes as can fit in a single transmission (ASCII line).
 The number of characters should not exceed the `chars` value, including terminating LF / CR characters.

 There is not a 1:1 correspondence between ASCII text lines and image lines; An image line may span multiple text lines, and a text line may contain data for 2 or more image lines.
 Image line breaks are handled by the controller counting pixels, not by looking for ASCII line ends.

 The pixel array data is ASCII encoded using [ascii85](https://en.wikipedia.org/wiki/Ascii85).
 Ascii85 expands binary data 25% (4 binary bytes into 5 ascii bytes) and is used predominantly in PDF and other renderers, as opposed to base64 which expands 33% (3 into 4).
-As per ascii85, The first line begins with `<~` and the last line ends with `~>`.
-In this protocol we additionally require that all pixel array lines start with a semicolon comment character `;` for parsing purposes.
+In ascii85 the first line begins with `<~` and the last line ends with `~>`.
+The raster streaming protocol additionally requires that all pixel array lines start with a semicolon comment character `;` for parsing purposes.

-The [ZeroMQ (Z85) version of ascii85](https://en.wikipedia.org/wiki/Ascii85#ZeroMQ_Version_.28Z85.29) is recommended, as it is a string-safe variant of base85.
+The protocol uses the [ZeroMQ (Z85) version of ascii85](https://rfc.zeromq.org/spec:32/Z85/) ([see also](https://en.wikipedia.org/wiki/Ascii85#ZeroMQ_Version_.28Z85.29)), as it is a string-safe variant of base85.
 By avoiding the double-quote, single-quote, and backslash characters it can be safely carried as a JSON string value, enabling REST or even command line operation of the protocol.

 `cancel cycle` - G80.
 In most cases this command should not be needed as the controller counts pixels based on the image dimensions and terminates the render when complete, and has a "file end" as part of the ascii85 encoding.
 If a G80 or any other Gcode modal group 1 command (e.g. G0, G1) is encountered during the render the cycle will be terminated at that point.
 If for some reason the render did not end (e.g. file error), an end can be forced using G80.